Before we actually train a dog, we must think about how we are affecting our dog's personality through our attitudes and behavior toward them.

-General shyness toward people, fear biting, fear aggression, and resource guarding are just some of the many problems that can be exasperated through aggressive interactions with our dog.
+Although genetics and socialization play a large part in a dogs temperament, general shyness toward people, fear biting, fear aggression, and resource guarding are just some of the many problems that can be exasperated through aggressive interactions with our dog.

 Respect – Dogs are living creatures that experience discomfort, pain, and fear.
-Just like all animals they deserve to be treated with respect.
+Just like all animals, they deserve to be treated with respect.
 From a training point of view: Yelling, striking, temper tantrums, prolonged punishment, and grudges are foreign to the natural behavior of dogs and should never be included in our interactions or training with them.
 Although we share some of these behaviors with other primates, they are not understood by the dog and can severely damage the relationship between a dog and human.

 Calm Confidence – It is unnatural for a dog to be at ease taking direction from someone who does not portray an aura of calm confidence.
-Although you may have to practice calmness, confidence will come naturally with proper knowledge of the task at hand, understanding how to succeed, and a little hands-on experience.
+Although you may need to practice calmness, confidence will come naturally with proper knowledge of the task at hand, understanding how to succeed, and a little hands-on experience.
 For example, if you are training a potentially aggressive dog you should know exactly how to avoid and safely react to a dangerous situation before it occurs.
-Or, if there is a stray of questionable intentions approaching you and your dog while out on a walk you should know beforehand what your plan will be.
+Or, if there is a stray dog, of questionable intentions, approaching you and your dog, while out on a walk, you should know beforehand what your plan will be.
 Relaxed muscles and relaxed voice directly correlate with this state.
-We are trying to mimic the vibes of a confident natural leader in the dog world.
-These are the types of dogs that make the best leaders and this is the attitude your dog will look to follow.
+We are trying to mimic the vibes of a confident, natural leader in the dog world.
+These are the types of dogs that make the best leaders, and this is the attitude your dog will look to follow.

-Patience – There are few quick fixes or short cuts in dog training that do not violate the value of respect or compromise quality of results.
-When you take your time and do not adhere to deadlines every healthy dog can be trained.
+Patience – There are few quick fixes or shortcuts in dog training that do not violate the value of respect or compromise quality of results.
+When you take your time and do not adhere to deadlines, every healthy dog can be trained.

-These techniques are unnecessary – All dogs can be trained without these methods.
+These techniques are unnecessary.
+All dogs can be trained without these methods.

 These methods are dangerous when dealing with an aggressive dog and may trigger aggression toward the handler.